When we decided to visit the Dolomites, I was pretty excited about the idea of summer hiking there.

 You can also take a driver/tour escort from Venice.

-You can also rent a car directly from Rome to visit the Dolomites, which is our preference.
+You can rent a car directly from Rome or wherever else you are visiting.

 Then you can travel at leisure and make the trip part of the fun.